Solve the Challenge 2025 Awareness Campaign:

 Why does Good Governance Matter for our Natural Heritage?

-Driven by EU frameworks such as the European Green Deal and the EU Biodiversity Strategy for 2030, the Mediterranean urgently requires governance models that enable stakeholders to co-design, co-monitor, and co-manage environmental action.
+Driven by EU and Mediterranean frameworks such as the European Green Deal, the EU Biodiversity Strategy for 2030 or the Mediterranean Strategy for Sustainable Development (MSSD), the Mediterranean urgently requires governance models that enable stakeholders to co-design, co-monitor, and co-manage environmental action.
 Environmental challenges in the Mediterranean do not recognize national borders.
 The health of our ecosystems depends on coordinated action between governments, local communities, scientists, businesses, and civil society.

 How does our Campaign Work?

 Solve the Challenge 2025 brings these principles to life by showcasing a series of innovative activities and tools designed to inspire, connect, and empower.
-We will try to illustrate how the multiplicity and uniqueness of local governance models can inspire larger-scale governance for a resilient Mediterranean.
+We will try to illustrate, on the one hand, how the multiplicity and uniqueness of local governance models can inspire larger-scale governance for a resilient Mediterranean, and on the other hand, how governance models across all scales influence each other and collectively contribute to building a resilient Mediterranean.
 Among our key activities, you will find:

 Inspiring storytelling